 These capabilities in Kamailio are about tracking and recording various aspects of the SIP server’s operations and traffic.
 Proper monitoring and logging are crucial to ensure the server’s seamless performance and security.

 Kamailio already integrates basic logging and monitoring capabilities.
-They include syslog integration, standard log levels, log format customization, and monitoring with standard Linux tools like tail, grep
+They include syslog integration, standard log levels, log format customization, and monitoring with standard Linux tools like tail, grep, or awk.

 Further, you can leverage Kamailio’s advanced configuration capabilities to enable thorough monitoring, detailed analysis, and proactive management of your SIP server.
 These features include: